 Once the bid has been accepted you can then move into the Workspace to liaise with the employer.

-If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, of a maximum of between 1% and 5,5% (depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.
+If you are awarded a project, we charge you a referral fee relative to the value of the selected bid, of between 1,75% and 5,5% (depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.

 This winning bid amount is held by Jobvir for the security of both virtual employee and employer.

 Once a job has been marked as completed by the employer, you will receive the Bitcoin bid amount, minus Jobvir’s commission, in your Jobvir balance (see Fees and Charges).

 You can then request to withdraw all, or a portion of this amount (with a minimum of BTC0.005) via your crypto wallet.
 We charge a flat rate fee of the BTC equivalent of *$2.50 to transfer your withdrawal Bitcoin amount to a crypto wallet of your choosing to cover network fees.
 Withdrawals may take up to 7 days to process.
 A Fastrack option is available for a fee.
 There may be additional fees levied by your wallet provider or the crypto currency transactions exchange itself.

 *We reserve the right to alter the network fee charge in cases of extreme BTC volatility.